-Sublingual immunotherapy (SLIT) is a type of allergy treatment that involves placing allergen-containing drops or dissolvable tablets under your tongue to help build tolerance to specific allergens.
+Sublingual immunotherapy (SLIT) is a type of allergy treatment that involves placing allergen-containing drops under your tongue to help build tolerance to specific allergens.
 It’s an alternative to allergy shots (SCIT) and is often used for environmental allergies, such as pollen, dust mites, and pet dander.

 SLIT gradually trains your immune system to respond less aggressively to allergens, reducing symptoms over time.